-- 35. It is agreed that all crypto assets meet the asset boundary on the basis of the arguments put forward in paragraph 7. - 36.
-There is also consensus that crypto assets with a corresponding liability should be recorded as financial assets (paragraph 8), in the following way, as presented in the earlier papers of the IMF and the OECD:42 - Crypto assets designed to act as a general medium of exchange, with a corresponding liability: - issued by a monetary authority-To be classified as currency under "currency and deposits" (AF.2). - o not issued by a monetary authority-To be classified under a separate new asset class. - Crypto assets that only act as a medium of exchange within a platform or network (i.e., payment tokens): - with a corresponding liability-To be classified under a separate subcategory under "debt securities" (AF.3). - Security crypto assets (which always have a counterpart liability) - Debt security crypto assets (and utility tokens)-To be classified under "debt securities", possibly with a separate subcategory for utility tokens (AF.3). - Equity crypto assets-To be classified under "equity and investment fund shares and units" (AF.5). - Derivative crypto assets-To be classified under "derivatives and employee stock options" (AF.7). - 37.
-The recording of CAWLM designed to act as a general medium of exchange is discussed in more detail under sub-issues 2a and 2b.
-Payment tokens without a corresponding liability (CAWLP) would be recommended to be classified in line with CAWLM, in a separate (sub)class.
+40. It is agreed that all crypto assets meet the asset boundary on the basis of the arguments put forward in paragraph 7.

+41. There is also consensus that crypto assets with a corresponding liability should be recorded as financial assets (paragraph 8), in the following way, as presented in the earlier papers of the IMF and the OECD:45

+- Crypto assets designed to act as a general medium of exchange, with a corresponding liability: - issued by a monetary authority-To be classified as currency under "currency and deposits" (AF.2). - \circ not issued by a monetary authority-To be classified under a separate new asset class. - Crypto assets that only act as a medium of exchange within a platform or network (i.e., payment tokens): - with a corresponding liability-To be classified under a separate subcategory under "debt securities" (AF.3). - Security crypto assets (which always have a counterpart liability) - Debt security crypto assets (and utility tokens)-To be classified under "debt securities", possibly with a separate subcategory for utility tokens (AF.3). - Equity crypto assets-To be classified under "equity and investment fund shares and units" (AF.5). - Derivative crypto assets-To be classified under "derivatives and employee stock options" (AF.7).